 Once you’ve grown your business to the point that you have a constant stream of tasks, a typical day can look a lot like this:

-- What emails do I need to send?
+- Which emails do I need to send?

 - What images do I need to deliver?

-- What blog posts do I need to write?
+- Which blog posts do I need to write?

 - What meetings do I need to schedule?